robbyki/robbyki/README.md

   and profitability is a highly difficult and complex challenge.
 I am so inspired by stories of people and organizations putting into practice difficult and selfless and compassionate measures to combat joyless work.
+* Surviving the first 2 years of parenting (also keeping my daughter alive)

 ### *TV show that has had the most impact on my life*
 * I'm pretty sure by most psychological measures, the Star Trek TNG characters have literally raised